 Part I: General Education Requirement

-" The program shall include a minimum of one

-three-hour-per week general education course

-of approximately 45 instructional hours per

-- " General education courses must constitute 30% of the total course hours. - " General education courses must address one or more of the goals and associated broad objectives for general education set out in the

-CSAC Program Standard for Social Service

-Worker Programs.
-The goals for general

-education set out in the CSAC Program

-Standard for Social Service Worker Programs

-are set out in the attached Schedule "A"

-" Courses used to demonstrate achievement of

-the general education requirement cannot be

-used to demonstrate achievement of the

-vocational learning outcomes or the

-professional course hour requirement
+- "The program shall include a minimum of one three-hour-per week general education course of approximately 45 instructional hours per semester. - "General education courses must constitute 30% of the total course hours. - "General education courses must address one or more of the goals and associated broad objectives for general education set out in the CSAC Program Standard for Social Service Worker Programs.
+The goals for general education set out in the CSAC Program Standard for Social Service Worker Programs are set out in the Schedule "A", which will be forwarded upon request. - "Courses used to demonstrate achievement of the general education requirement cannot be used to demonstrate achievement of the vocational learning outcomes or the professional course hour requirement.